StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/terms-of-service/data-management-faqs.md

 > **What is AI Studio?**

 Z by HP AI Studio is an enterprise-grade SaaS platform designed for collaboration in local compute environments.
-With AI Studio users can create an account, download and install the app on Windows or Linux and invite collaborators to start creating AI projects locally and accelerate AI model development.
+With AI Studio users can create an account, download and install the app on Windows or Linux, and invite collaborators to start creating AI projects locally and accelerating AI model development.

 > **How are updates provided to AI Studio?**

-Users are made aware of updates to AI Studio by notice provided through the application.
+Users are made aware of updates to AI Studio by notices provided through the application.
 Users can then elect to update/install new versions of the software.
-New features may require that all collaborators update to the latest version to take advantage of features.
-To update, users will need to visit ‘Account’ > ‘General’ > ‘App Version’ to review release notes and update the software.
+New features may require that all collaborators update to the latest version in order to take advantage of the features.
+To update, users will need to visit ‘Account’ > ‘General’ > ‘App Version’ to review the release notes and update the software.
 Updates are also posted on ZDocs and on the Z by HP Data Science and AI Community.

 ## Cloud Technology/Data Centers

 > **What cloud technology and data centers are leveraged by AI Studio?**

 AI Studio services are hosted on Amazon Web Services (AWS).
 All data associated with a given account is hosted in a single data center.

 To learn more, visit [AWS.](https://aws.amazon.com.)

 AI Studio persists product and usage data in MongoDB.

 AI Studio uses HP-ID as an Identity Provider (IdP).
 HP-ID performs user authentication and provides the results of authentication to AI Studio in the form of JWTs (JSON Web Tokens).
 HP-ID is hosted on AWS.

 > **How does the data flow throughout the AI Studio activation process?**

 Account owners follow a link received at their designated owner email address.
 The welcome email includes instructions to download and install the AI Studio application.
 Account owners onboard additional users by inviting them to the account from within the application.
 Users onboard in a similar manner.
 Account owners and users are prompted to create an HP-ID account associated with their e-mail address if they have not done so previously.
 After logging in, account data is synchronized across the devices of all users according to their role defined within the application by the account owner.

 > **How does data flow between devices and various Z by HP AI Studio components and integrated software solutions?**

-Data created through the use of Z by HP AI Studio (such as notebooks, ML Flow experiments and tensorboard logs) is first stored locally on the device where it originates.
+Data created through the use of Z by HP AI Studio (such as notebooks, ML Flow experiments, and tensorboard logs) is first stored locally on the device where it originates.
 Users can share files with other users of the account by placing them in a project’s “shared” folder.
 AI Studio establishes an end-to-end encrypted peer-to-peer connection between the account users to sync data.
 If a peer-to-peer connection is not possible due to network restrictions, Z by HP AI Studio will use a relay hosted in the cloud to facilitate the transfer between peers.
 Cloud relays (and by association HP itself) cannot decrypt the data as it traverses the relay because the associated keys are generated and stored only within the local filesystem of each peer.

 AI Studio offers functionality that allows users to integrate data stored in various cloud storage solutions.
-Access to that data is controlled by existing mechanisms established within the user’s IT organization.
+Access to that data is controlled by existing mechanisms established within the user's IT organization.
 When AI Studio accesses the data, it is sent directly to or from the device and then to or from the cloud provider using the cloud provider's software libraries.

 > **Can the customer influence in which region/data center their data is processed or sent to?**